Carboxylic acid: Characterization

 Carboxylic acids are readily identified as such by infrared spectroscopy.
 They exhibit a sharp band associated with vibration of the C=O carbonyl bond (ν_{C=O}) between 1680 and 1725 cm^{−1}.
 A characteristic ν_{O–H} band appears as a broad peak in the 2500 to 3000 cm^{−1} region.
 By ^{1}H NMR spectrometry, the hydroxyl hydrogen appears in the 10–13 ppm region, although it is often either broadened or not observed owing to exchange with traces of water.

 Occurrence and applications

 Many carboxylic acids are produced industrially on a large scale.
 They are also frequently found in nature.
 Esters of fatty acids are the main components of lipids and polyamides of aminocarboxylic acids are the main components of proteins.

 Carboxylic acids are used in the production of polymers, pharmaceuticals, solvents, and food additives.
 Industrially important carboxylic acids include acetic acid (component of vinegar, precursor to solvents and coatings), acrylic and methacrylic acids (precursors to polymers, adhesives), adipic acid (polymers), citric acid (a flavor and preservative in food and beverages), ethylenediaminetetraacetic acid (chelating agent), fatty acids (coatings), maleic acid (polymers), propionic acid (food preservative), terephthalic acid (polymers).
 Important carboxylate salts are soaps.

 Synthesis

+Biological routes

+Two main reactions of RuBisCo: fixation and oxygenation.

+Ribulose-1,5-bisphosphate carboxylase/oxygenase (aka RuBisCo), the most abundant protein, catalyzes the carbonation to give carboxylic acids.
+This conversion is the carbon-fixation step in photosynthesis.
+Routes to other biologically prevalent carboxylic acids - citric, oxalic, amino acids, etc. - entail hydrolysis of thioesters and phosphate esters.